U.S. Embassy Montevideo, Uruguay - MTV

 After the Interview

-A Consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
+A consular officer can decide on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.

 If more information is needed